 Each semi-circular canal has a different orientation to detect a variety of movements such as nodding or rotating.
 Inside of each canal are hairs that line each tube.
 The canals are full of liquid and based on head movement the fluid stimulates hair cells located in the canals.
 This sensory information is sent to the cerebellum and is instantaneously interpreted and made useful by your body's vestibular system.

 Position feedback from eyes, skin, muscles, and joints | Vertigo Treatment

 The vestibular system (inner ear balance mechanism) works with the visual system (eyes and the muscles and parts of the brain that work together to let us ‘see’) to stop objects blurring when the head moves.
 It also helps us maintain awareness of positioning when, for example, walking, biking, running or riding in a vehicle.

-In addition, sensors in the skin, joints and muscles provide information to the brain on movement, the position of parts of the body in relation to each other, and the position of the body in relation to the environment.
-Using this feedback, the brain sends messages to instruct muscles to move and make the adjustments to body position that will maintain balance and coordination.
+In addition, sensors in the skin, joints, and muscles provide information to the brain on movement, the position of parts of the body in relation to each other, and the position of the body in relation to the environment.
+Using this feedback, the brain sends messages to instruct muscles to move and make adjustments to a body position that will maintain balance and coordination.

 Natural Vertigo Treatment- The Upper Cervical Spines Role in the Cause of Vertigo

 We showed that balance is a coordinated effort of sensory input from the eyes, the inner ear and the joints of the body.
 If you are suffering from vertigo and are like most vertigo sufferers, you have been to your general practitioner, then to a HEENT, and perhaps a neurologist also.

 All of the tests they have run show that there is no problem with the inner ear and the eyes.
 They, unfortunately, they are overlooking the cervical spine’s role in vertigo treatment.